foundersandcoders/ws-jwt-stateless-session/README.md

-# Founders & Coders - Jwt Stateless Session Workshop
+# Founders & Coders - JWT Stateless Session Workshop

 __Learning Outcomes:__

-- how to create a JSON cookie
-- what is digital signing
+- What is digital signing?
-- how to use signing to prevent data tampering
-- what are JSON Web Tokens
+- What are JSON Web Tokens (JWTs)?
-- how to use JSON Web Tokens
+- how can we use JWTs with Node?

 __Featured npm Packages:__
 - [cookie](https://npmjs.com/package/cookie)